dorukalan7/FDA-App/README.md

 - 💾 **Local Data Storage with SharedPreferences**
   Stores recent search terms, user preferences, and favorites securely on the device.

+  - 🧠 **State Management with Cubit (Bloc Library)**
+  The application uses the **Cubit** pattern from the Bloc library to manage UI state in a predictable and scalable way.

+- 🏗️ **Clean Architecture**
+  The project is organized using a clean architectural approach with separate layers for presentation, business logic, and data.
+This ensures better code maintainability, testability, and scalability.

 - 🎨 **Modern UI / UX**
   Offers a clean, stylish, and mobile-friendly interface for a high-quality user experience.